DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Experiments

-\subsubsection{Q3: Inference-Time Compute Methods}
+\subsection{Q3: Inference-Time Compute Methods}

-Finally, we assess the impact of various inference-time strategies from Section~\ref{sec:methodology}, using the following configurations:
+We assess the impact of various inference-time compute strategies introduced in Section~\ref{sec:methodology}, with the following configurations:

 \begin{enumerate} \item{\textbf{Baseline} (Section~\ref{subsec:system_prompt}):} The input consists of the system prompt and problem description.
 The first generated model is directly evaluated without further processing, as in Q1. \item{\textbf{RAICL} (Section~\ref{subsec:raicl}):} The input contains the system prompt and $e=8$ examples based on reverse semantic similarity, following existing work \cite{michailidis2024constraint}.
-We use a leave-one-out strategy for evaluation, testing each problem individually while utilizing the 100 remaining ones as the retrieval database. \item{\textbf{Sampling} (Section~\ref{subsec:repeated_sampling}):} The input consists of the system prompt and problem description.
-The LLM generates $k=10$ responses, with the final model selected through solution majority voting. \item{\textbf{Self-Verification} (Section~\ref{subsec:self-debug}):} A model is generated with the Baseline method and the LLM iteratively refines it through self-verification, with a maximum number of 10 iterations. \item{\textbf{Sampling \& Self-Verification}:} The Sampling method generates a model, which is input to Self-Verification. \end{enumerate}
+We use a leave-one-out strategy for evaluation, testing each problem individually while utilizing the 100 remaining ones as the retrieval database. \item{\textbf{Reasoning}:} We investigate internal "reasoning" as a test-time method for improving model generation.
+Depending on the model, this involves either prompting for "Low Reasoning Effort" (gpt-5.1, gpt-oss, Qwen3-Coder) or utilizing a reasoning-specialized variant (e.g., DeepSeek-Reasoner, Kimi-Thinking). \item{\textbf{Sampling} (Section~\ref{subsec:repeated_sampling}):} Generation of $k=10$ responses in parallel, with the final model selected via solution majority voting.
+The input consists of the system prompt and problem description. \item{\textbf{Self-Verification} (Section~\ref{subsec:self-debug}):} Iterative refinement of the Baseline generation through the self-verification loop, with a maximum of 10 iterations. \item{\textbf{Sampling \& Self-Verification}:} A hybrid approach where the output selected by Sampling is subsequently refined via Self-Verification.
+Again, we use 10 samples and maximum 10 iterations. \end{enumerate}

-For cost reasons, we included four LLMs (one from each organisation): \textit{gpt-4.1-mini}, \textit{DeepSeek-V3}, \textit{QwQ-32B}, \textit{Llama-3.3-70B}, and we used CPMpy due to its higher accuracy on average (Q1).
+We included five LLMs (those that benefit from the Level 3 Documentation prompt): \textit{gpt-5.1}, \textit{gpt-oss}, \textit{DeepSeek-V3.2}, \textit{Qwen3-Coder}, \textit{Kimi-K2}, and we used CPMpy due to its higher accuracy on average (Q1).
 Based on the Q2 results, we used the documentation system prompt (Level 3).
-The results are shown in Figure~\ref{fig:methods_succ_err}.
+The results are summarized in Figure~\ref{fig:methods_succ_err}.